The Undecidability of the Definability of Principal Subcongruences: If does not halt

 \section{If $\T$ does not halt}

-In the case where $\T$ halts, every sequentiable subdirectly irreducible algebra is finite and there are only finitely many of them.
-In the case where $\T$ does not halt, McKenzie \cite{McKenzieResidualBoundNotComp} and the additions from Section \ref{sec:modifying mckenzies argument} show that the algebra $\S_{\ZZ}$ (defined in Section \ref{sec:modifying mckenzies argument}) is a member of $\V(\A'(\T))$.
+In the case where $\T$ halts, every sequential subdirectly irreducible algebra is finite and there are only finitely many of them.
+In the case where $\T$ does not halt, McKenzie \cite{McKenzieResidualBoundNotComp} and the additions from Section \ref{sec:modifying mckenzies argument} show that the algebra $\S_{\ZZ}$ (defined in Section \ref{sec:SIs}) is a member of $\V(\A'(\T))$.
 McKenzie \cite{McKenzieTarskisFiniteBasis} uses $\S_{\ZZ}$ to show that if $\T$ does not halt, then $\A(\T)$ is inherently nonfinitely based.
 Although $\S_{\ZZ}$ is not subdirectly irreducible, it contains an infinite subalgebra $\S_{\omega}$ which is, and every finite sequentiable SI can be embedded in it.
-We will use the presence of $\S_{\ZZ}$ to prove that DPSC is undecidable as well.
+We will use the presence of $\S_{\ZZ}$ in $\V(\A'(T))$ to show that if $\T$ does not halt, then $\V(\A'(\T))$ doesn't have DPSC.

 An algebra $\C$ is said to be \emph{finitely subdirectly irreducible (FSI)} if for all $a,b,c,d\in C$ such that $a\neq b$ and $c\neq d$, $\Cg^{\C}(a,b)\cap \Cg^{\C}(c,d) \neq \0$ (i.e. $\0$ is meet irreducible).
 Every SI is FSI, but not every FSI is SI.